The University’s Wi-Fi network is called eduroam. It works in your room and across the campus. Don’t use Wi-Fi Guest – it’s for visitors.

 - Some services are restricted for security reasons.

-Don't use a wireless router as it can affect the Wi-Fi speed for all your neighbours.
+Don't use a wireless router as it can affect the Wi-Fi speed for you and your neighbours.

 What you can access

-- TV and radio streaming and catch-up services
+- TV and radio: streaming and catch-up services such as Netflix and BBC iPlayer

 - University IT resources such as your files and student printers

-We may occasionally withdraw services at short notice for security purposes.
+We may occasionally have to withdraw services at short notice for security purposes.